jorabin/KeePassJava2/readme.md

 After a a period of neglect, the project is (May 2023) back in development.

 The current code is version 2.2-SNAPSHOT.
 This is on the main branch.
-It has not yet been distributed to Maven.
 See [Build from Source](#build-from-source)

 Key updates:
 - Java 8 (dependencies no longer support Java 7)